 A psychology geek’s take on fear, anxiety and worry in the modern world and why it matters for flow states

 Worry sounds like a small, sweet word.
 Something that we should be able to cope with easily.
 But it’s much easier said than done considering the speed of change in the modern world.
 Our worry has real ambition.
 We catastrophize things, imagine worst-case scenarios and ruminate over constant comparisons.
-It is petrifying which places our minds can wander and how anxious thoughts worm their way into our confidence.
+It is petrifying which places our minds can wander and how anxious feelings worm their way into our confidence.
 “Am I really good enough?
 What will others think of me?
 What will happen, if I fail?”
 Even high achievers like Michael Phelps, Kristen Stewart and Adele are familiar with getting caught up in anxiety spirals.
 Apparently, negative thought patterns have very little to do with our actual abilities and accomplishments.
 To help you understand why fear and anxiety are so deeply rooted in us humans, we’ll take a dive into their underlying psychology.
-We will examine why our world and certain psychological variables trigger anxiety, and we will introduce scientifically proven techniques that will help you overcome anxiety-provoking thoughts while paving the way for more Flow.
+We will examine why our world and certain psychological variables trigger anxiety.
+And we will introduce scientifically proven techniques that will help you overcome anxiety-provoking thoughts while paving the way for more Flow.
 Stay tuned!

 Fear, anxiety or both?